hashicorp/terraform-provider-azuread/docs/guides/microsoft-graph.md

 For users connecting to national clouds (e.g. germany, china and usgovernment), these are all supported using the existing provider configuration property `environment`, or the environment variable `ARM_ENVIRONMENT`.
 The "usgovernment" environment has been split into two environments "usgovernmentl4" and "usgovernmentl5" - see [this post](https://developer.microsoft.com/en-us/office/blogs/new-microsoft-graph-endpoints-in-us-government-cloud/) for more information.
 Specifying the "usgovernment" environment will use the "usgovernmentl4" cloud.

+### Additional option for Client Certificate authentication

+If you are using Client Certificate authentication, it's now possible to specify the certificate bundle data as an inline variable, in addition to the pre-existing method of specifying the filesystem path for a `.pfx` file.
+This may be useful when running Terraform in a non-interactive context, such as CI/CD pipelines.

+For more information, consult the [Client Certificate Authentication Guide](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_client_certificate).

 ## New API permissions

 Microsoft Graph is a different web service to Azure Active Directory Graph, and as such if you are authenticating using a service principal, you may need to assign new permissions to [your authenticated principal](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_configuration).

--> If you have assigned API permissions specific to the Azure Directory Graph API, you can safely unassign these permissions after upgrading to version 2.0.
+-> If you have assigned API permissions specific to the Azure Directory Graph API, you can safely un-assign these permissions after upgrading to version 2.0.

 ### Assigning directory roles